-In conclusion, this deliverable describes the effort spent from M5 to M14 and represents the current status of Task 6.4-Collaborative Manufacturing Services Ontology and Language of WP6.
-Moreover, this report documents the delivered COMPOSITION Ontology.
-The complete work of Task 6.4 will be presented in D6.8 Collaborative manufacturing services ontology and language II in M30.
+In conclusion, this deliverable describes the total effort spent from M5 to M30 and represents the outcomes of Task 6.4-Collaborative Manufacturing Services Ontology and Language of WP6.
+More specifically, this report documents the delivered COMPOSITION Ontology and its corresponded API.

-A first version of Collaborative Manufacturing Services Ontology has been implemented and presented after a thorough analysis of Ontology languages, methodologies and tools.
-Moreover ontologies from the domains of manufacturing and e-commerce were studied and MASON, MSDL and GoodRelations Language were selected to be imported to COMPOSITION Ontology.
-By using these ontologies and by following NeOn methodology a new ontology was created in OWL language using Protégé tool.
+Collaborative Manufacturing Services Ontology has been implemented and presented after a thorough analysis of Ontology languages, methodologies and tools.
+Moreover, ontologies from the domains of manufacturing and e-commerce were studied and MASON, MSDL and GoodRelations Language were selected to be imported to COMPOSITION Ontology.
+By using these ontologies and by following NeOn methodology a new ontology was created in OWL language using the Protégé tool.
 The implemented Collaborative Manufacturing Services Ontology is able to describe both the supply/demand entities and the manufacturing domain's services and resources.
+The Ontology has further extended with concepts and means form waste management domain and software solutions domain for manufacturing.

-A first working prototype of Ontology API has also been implemented.
-After consideration of project's requirements and architecture, and after an analysis of available technologies and tools, a first version of Ontology API is developed in Java and it is offered through RESTful web services.
-It provides an initial set of services which offers retrieving and storing functionalities from and to ontology store as well.
+An Ontology API has also been implemented.
+After consideration of the project's requirements and architecture, and after an analysis of available technologies and tools, the Ontology API is developed in Java and it is offered through RESTful web services.
+It provides a set of services which offers retrieving and storing functionalities from and to ontology store as well to the Marketplace agents.

-The outcome of this deliverable mainly affects the WP6 and its components such as the Agents and the Matchmaker.
-Especially the Matchmaker's functionality is completely depended from Collaborative Manufacturing Services Ontology as the Matchmaker performs matching by applying rules to the ontology.
-This deliverable is also connected with WP3 and its modelling tasks as the ontology illustrates some intrafactory information such as manufacturing operations and resources, to the Marketplace.
+The results presented in this deliverable mainly affect WP6 and its components such as the Agents and the Matchmaker.
+In particular, the Matchmaker's functionality is completely depended from Collaborative Manufacturing Services Ontology as the Matchmaker performs matching by applying rules to the ontology.
+In addition, the agents use as knowledge base the Ontology and they are able to read and store data to the Ontology Store.
+This deliverable is also connected with WP3 and its modelling tasks as the ontology illustrates some intra-factory information such as manufacturing operations and resources, to the Marketplace.
+This task is also connected, as the most of the project, with WP4 and the Security Framework.